MartinThoma/MartinThoma.github.io/_posts/2014-10-26-gradient-descent-delta-rule-backpropagation.md

 The delta rule is an update rule for single layer perceptrons.
 It makes use of gradient descent.

-Backpropagation is a special form of gradient descent, where a rule can be formulated which has some recursively defined parts.
+Backpropagation is an efficient implementation of gradient descent, where a rule can be formulated which has some recursively defined parts.
 Those parts belong to neurons of different layers and get calculated from the output-layer (last layer) to the first hidden layer.

 ## See also